Zren/zren.github.io/_posts/2018-09-23-kwin-tabbox-keyboard-events.markdown

 If things didn't compile correctly:

-* If it needs a newer kde dependency
+* If it needs a newer kde dependency:
-    a) you could either checkout and older branch and develop on that
+    * (A) You could either checkout and older branch and develop on that.
-    b) or you could follow the `kdesrc-build` [instructions](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source) to build everything.
+    * (B) Or you could follow the `kdesrc-build` [instructions](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source) to build the entire kde stack from source.

 ### Testing

-If everything compiled correctly, we can now test to make sure it runs correctly before we start messing with it.
+If everything compiled correctly, we should now test to make sure it runs correctly before we start messing with it.

-Before we do, rememeber this command so you can restart your distros copy of `kwin_x11`.
+Before we do, rememeber this command so you can restart your distro's copy of `kwin_x11` if things go bad.

 {% highlight bash %}
 kwin_x11 --replace &